How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 Making Homemade Laundry Powder

 First I unwrap the Fels-Naptha bar and chop it up a bit.
-Although feels like a typical soap consistency it chops very easily.
+Although feels like a typical soap bar consistency it chops very easily.

 3 Ingredient laundry detergent recipe only uses 1-2 tablespoons per typical load.
 Cheap, easy to make, and effective! #TexasHomesteader